10 Tweaks to a Better Memory

 - See your notes in your mind’s eye and say them out loud while tracing them in the air.
 The more of your brain that you have to use in order to recall your notes, the harder your brain has to work and the stronger you will make those connections, and the better memory you’ll have for that chunk of information.

 - Ask yourself how this new piece of information relates to what you already know about the subject.
 Your brain easily learns new information that relates to a framework of knowledge that you already have.
 So, to strengthen your memory, find creative ways to link new information to information you already know.

-When you use your brain the way that it was designed to work best, your memory will improve and you will find revising more effective and pleasurable – you’ll see!
+When you use your brain the way that it was designed to work best, your memory will improve and you will find studying for your Advanced Exams more effective and pleasurable – you’ll see!